 Introduction on Linux System Logging

 Any of the operating systems let us track the activities that are performed on their platform.
 The feature to store the logs is very useful when it comes to investigating the activities performed on the operating system.
-As the operating system as used as the core of any server, it lets us keep track of how users are leveraging the operating system by storing all the user’s activities in the form of a log.
-Similar to all the operating systems, Linux also provides a mechanism to store the to store logs.
-In some of the servers that host the application, Linux OS is used and it stores all the logs that are generated whenever the user tries to access the web pages stored on the server.
+As the operating system is used as the core of any server, it lets us keep track of how users are leveraging the operating system by storing all the user’s activities in the form of a log.
+Similar to all the operating systems, Linux also provides a mechanism to store logs.
+In some of the servers that host the application, Linux OS is used, and it stores all the logs that are generated whenever the user tries to access the web pages stored on the server.
 In this article, we are going to have a deep view of Linux system logging.

 Facilities of Linux System Logging

-Below is the list of facilities that are used very often in the Linux operating system and popular as Syslog facilities.
+Below is the list of facilities that are used very often in the Linux operating system and are popular as Syslog facilities.

 The authpriv facility actually stands for author privilege.
-The functioning of this facility is similar to that of the auth facility but the only difference is, it stores the log in the file that can be read by the users that have to privilege to read that file.
+The functioning of this facility is similar to that of the auth facility, but the only difference is, it stores the log in a file that can be read by the users that have to privilege to read that file.
 It also stores the information related to the username and the password.
 All the logs are stored in a particular file that has to be circulated through specific users.

-The role of this facility is to ensure that all the messages that are concerned with ftp daemon have been logged in the system.
+The role of this facility is to ensure that all the messages that are concerned with ftp daemon have been logged into the system.
 When the user works with ftp, he usually leaves the logs behind that can be captured and stored using this facility.
-One can leverage this Syslog facility to store every event that the outcome of working with FTP.
+One can leverage this Syslog facility to store every event that is the outcome of working with FTP.

 Conclusion – Linux System Logging

 The Syslog facilities are the keywords in Linux that comes with predefined functionalities.
 These keywords are used to store the data in a specific manner that serves the needs of the business.
-The logs that are stored in the log file are used for several purposes but the main reason for storing the log is to understand the user’s behaviors that eventually help to facilitate the investigation.
+The logs that are stored in the log file are used for several purposes, but the main reason for storing the log is to understand the user’s behaviors that eventually help to facilitate the investigation.

 This is a guide to Linux System Logging.
 Here we discuss the list of facilities that are used very often in the Linux operating system.
 You may also have a look at the following articles to learn more –